Filing Taxes in 2024: What You Need to Know

 - HSA (Health Savings Account) contributions

-It’s important to note this is a condensed list and there will be limits from the IRS on any itemized deductions.
+It’s important to note this is a condensed list and there are limits from the IRS on any itemized deductions.
 As we stated above, the best bet is to speak to an accountant or tax professional with any concerns.

 Please remember this article is just a guideline and Churchill Mortgage does not give any tax advice.
-Now, if you’re hoping to buy or refinance in 2023 and are looking for home loan advice, that we can give!
+Now, if you’re hoping to buy or refinance in 2024 and are looking for home loan advice, we're here to help!
 Click here to connect with a Home Loan Specialist.